Get Carter: Home media

 Chibnall has established that the film was shown on LWT in 1976 and 1980 "in a bowdlerised version" (which edited out Britt Ekland's phone sex scene) and once on Westward Television and on Granada in August 1981, but it was not shown nationally and in its entirety until a post-watershed BBC broadcast in 1986.
 It was finally released on home media in 1993 by MGM/UA as part of its "Elite Collection".
 Chibnall says "There was no advertising to suggest a significant event had occurred.
 It was simply a part of the long process of exploiting MGM's back catalogue in the run-up to Christmas".
 Despite this, the release was given a five-star review in Empire, where it was described as "one of the best British films of the 70s".
 Chibnall notes "it did not, however, find a place in Empire's top fifty videos of the year".

 Warner Bros. reissued the film in a special edition on DVD in October 2000 in its original 1.85:1 aspect ratio.
 Extras included three trailers; the international trailer, an introduction by Michael Caine to the people of Newcastle, and a third featuring Roy Budd playing the opening theme.
-This format was also used in a 2001 VHS set released by Warner, which included Bullit and Shaft.
+This format was also used in a 2001 VHS set released by Warner, which included Bullitt and Shaft.
 Also included on the DVD was commentary from Caine, Hodges and Suschitzky, constructed from separate interviews with the three.
 The soundtrack was presented in 1.0 mono Dolby Digital.